Fa'alili Fa'amoe

 Fa'alili Fa'amoe (born January 29, 2002) is an American Samoan college football offensive tackle for the Wake Forest Demon Deacons.
 He previously played for the Washington State Cougars.

 Early life

 Fa'amoe is a native of Pago Pago, American Samoa.
-He attended Leone High School in American Samoa and committed to play college football for the Washington Cougars.
+He attended Leone High School in American Samoa and committed to play college football for the Washington State Cougars.

 College career

 Washington State

 In his first two collegiate seasons in 2020 and 2021, Fa'amoe played just one game as a defensive lineman in the 2021 season.
 Heading into the 2022 season, he was converted from a defensive lineman to an offensive tackle.
 During the 2022 season, Fa'amoe took over the starting right tackle position, starting in the Cougars final seven games.
 In 2023, he started all 12 games for the Cougars at right tackle.
 Heading into the 2024 season, Fa'amoe was named to multiple award watchlists including the Outland Trophy and the Lombardi Award.

 On December 16, 2024, Fa'amoe announced that he would enter the transfer portal.